Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** With regard to a particular aspect or situation.
 **Sentence:** In terms of market access, farmers in rural areas face major challenges.
 **Conversation:**
-A – How is the market access for small farmers?
+A – How is the market access for small farmers
 B – In terms of infrastructure, it’s very limited.

 ---